U.S. factory orders fall; core capital goods orders revised up

 3 Min Read

-Economists had forecast factory orders falling 0.5 percent in May after a previously reported 0.2 percent drop in April.
+Economists polled by Reuters had forecast factory orders falling 0.5 percent in May after a previously reported 0.2 percent drop in April.

 Factory orders were up 4.8 percent from a year ago.